-If you ever forget your password, or need to unlock your account, you can do this yourself 24 hours a day from anywhere in the world with an internet connection and a web browser by using the Password Reset Portal.
+If you ever forget your password, or need to unlock your account, you can do this yourself 24 hours a day from anywhere in the world with an internet connection and a web browser by using the Self Service Password Reset portal.

-To use the Password Reset Portal, you must first be registered.
+To use the portal, you must first be registered.
 It’s important to set this up before you need to reset your password.
 Please do so now.

 Once you have registered for the service you can reset your password, or unlock your account, via any web browser or Smartphone web browser.
 There is also an App available on Android and iOS that can be used on your smartphone.

-If you have forgotten your password and you have not registered for self-service you will need to contact the IT Service Desk by Email.
+If you have forgotten your password and you have not registered for self-service you will need to contact the IT Service Desk by dialing +44(0)1473 338222.